-- oversee, review, modify and approve our compensation strategy and policies; - assess the independence of compensation consultants and legal advisors prior to engagement; - · exercise sole power to retain compensation consultants and advisors and to determine the scope of the associated engagements; - review and approve annual corporate performance goals; - evaluate the chief executive officer's and executive officers' performance; - · review and determine the compensation to be paid to our executive officers, including the allocation of equity related grants; - recommend the compensation and terms of appointment of non-executive directors to the Board of Directors for review and approval; - ensure the Company meets the reporting requirements promulgated by the SEC regarding compensation and disclosure of compensation and compensation related practices; - · assess potential compensation related risks; and
+- · oversee, review, modify and approve our compensation strategy and policies; - assess the independence of compensation consultants and legal advisors prior to engagement;

-• evaluate and ensure compliance with "Say-on-Pay" requirements.
+- exercise sole power to retain compensation consultants and advisors and to determine the scope of the associated engagements; - · review and approve annual corporate performance goals; - evaluate the chief executive officer's and executive officers' performance; - review and determine the compensation to be paid to our executive officers, including the allocation of equity related grants; - · recommend the compensation and terms of appointment of non-executive directors to the Board of Directors for review and approval; - ensure the Company meets the reporting requirements promulgated by the SEC regarding compensation and disclosure of compensation and compensation related practices; - · assess potential compensation related risks; and - evaluate and ensure compliance with "Say-on-Pay" requirements.

 The Compensation Committee also consults with and considers the recommendations of the chief executive officer with respect to the appropriate level and mix of the various compensation components, focused primarily on the particular goals of applicable executives and employees in a particular year.
 The Board of Directors has adopted a written charter for the Compensation Committee, which is available on our website at www.meipharma.com.
-Dr. White served as the Chair of the Compensation Committee from July 2011 until August 1, 2016.
-Effective August 1, 2016, Dr. Clemens, who was appointed to the Compensation Committee in December 2014, was appointed Chair of the Compensation Committee.
-The members of the Compensation Committee are Mr. Rueckert, Dr. Reynolds and Dr. Glover.
-Dr. White rotated off the Compensation Committee in July 2017.
+Dr. Clemens has served as the Chairman of the Compensation Committee since August 1, 2016.
+The other members of the Compensation Committee are Mr. Rueckert, Dr. Reynolds and Dr. Glover.
 The Board of Directors has determined that each member of the Compensation Committee is independent as defined by applicable NASDAQ rules.
-The Compensation Committee met four times during the fiscal year ended June 30, 2017.
+The Compensation Committee met six times during the fiscal year ended June 30, 2019.